-How much FTB A can I receive?
+How much Family Tax Benefit Part A can I receive?

-This payment is either made fortnightly or through the tax system as a lump sum payment at the end of the financial year.
+FTB A payment is either made fortnightly or through the tax system as a lump sum payment at the end of the financial year.

 |For each child||Per fortnight|

-|0 - 12 years||$186.20|
+|0 - 12 years||$191.24|

-|13 - 15 years||$242.20|
+|13 - 15 years||$248.78|

-|16 - 19 years (who meets study requirements)||$242.20|
+|16 - 19 years (who meets study requirements)||$248.78|

-|0 - 19 years in an approved care organisation||$59.78|
+|0 - 19 years in an approved care organisation||$61.46|

 Maintenance Action Test

-If you or your partner have a child from a previous relationship you need to try and obtain child support to receive more than the base rate of FTB A by applying for a child support assessment.
+If you or your partner have a child from a previous relationship you need to try and obtain child support to receive more than the base rate of FTB A. This is called the Maintenance Action Test and you can meet it by applying for a child support assessment.

 Family Tax Benefit Part A Supplement

-If you receive FTB Part A you may also be eligible for additional payments including:
+If you receive FTB Part A you may also be eligible for additional payments, including: